LuisSala/aws-lambda-zombie-workshop/README.md

 **What you'll do in this lab...**

 In this lab, you'll integrate a Box upload function into your survivor chat.
 Sharing critical information during the apocalypse can save lives (and brains)!
-Survivors might need to share a photo of a new type of Zombie or send you a top-secret dossier with the location of a secret medical supply cache.
+Survivors might need to share a photo of a new type of Zombie or send you a top-secret dossier with the location of hidden medical supply caches.

 After completing this lab, survivors will be able to upload files into Box and share the download link with others.